Criticism is Worth so Much more Than Compliments

-That’s what I want to fucking hear.
+That’s what I want to hear.
 Tell me what you like about my blog, tell me what you don’t like about it, and tell me how I can improve it.
-Don’t just give me some bullshit opinion about how you think my work sucks.
+Don’t just give me some nonchalant opinion about how you think my work sucks.

 Don’t feed my ego, feed my ambition.